Doubts over demand on eve of Indonesia's Bali reopening | Business

 Hours before Indonesia's top holiday destination Bali reopens to foreign tourists after 18 months of pandemic hiatus, the island is lacking one crucial ingredient: international flights.
 Tourism-reliant Bali is scheduled to reopen on Thursday and though its Ngurah Rai international airport has carried out simulations preparing for the tourists to return, it is not expecting much to happen soon.

-Tourism-reliant Bali is scheduled to reopen on Thursday and though its Ngurah Rai international airport has carried out simulations preparing for the tourists to return, it is not expecting much to happen soon.
 "So far there is no schedule," said Taufan Yudhistira, a spokesman for the airport.
+Indonesia's tight immigration measures during the pandemic have devastated the island, with widespread closures of hotels, shops and businesses.

-But it is not even clear who is allowed to visit.
-A cabinet minister announced earlier this week that nationals from 18 countries were eligible, but did not specify which those were.
+The government is keen to revive Bali's beleaguered tourism industry in response to a sharp fall in new coronavirus cases since July, when Indonesia was Asia's COVID-19 epicentre.
+But details about the reopening, such as visa requirements and which countries it applied to, have so far been patchy.

-The government earlier this month said arrivals from South Korea, New Zealand, China, Japan and the United Arab Emirates would be permitted.
+Indonesia only confirmed the 19 eligible countries in a statement late on Wednesday, which include China, India, Japan, South Korea and New Zealand, and several countries from Western Europe and the Arabian Gulf.
 The move follows Thailand's calibrated reopening that began in July with much fanfare, with the islands of Samui and Phuket https://reut.rs/3nioKWn welcoming vaccinated tourists from multiple countries, with hundreds on the opening days.

 Vietnam plans to welcome foreigners to its Phu Quoc https://reut.rs/3Dg54Hv island next month.
 But some Indonesian tourism industry representatives say Bali's reopening plan is yet to be matched by demand.